agustindangelo-wellsky/flux-api-coverage/readme.md

 ## measure-coverage.py

-This script ingests the swagger file of each API and parses its corresponding Flux project to see which endpoints are being exercised by at least one Flux test.
+  This script ingests the OpenAPI specification .json file of each API on `api-urls.json` and parses its corresponding Flux project to see which endpoints are being exercised by the tests, printing a coverage report afterwards.

 `python measure-coverage.py`